 - Big Brother Is Watching: Mayor Sung and the CCK are depicted like this.Trane: New Radius isn't very friendly to graff artists.
 If they catch you, it's a wrap, and if they don't, be ready to run.
 Forever...and ever...and ever...and ever...and ever.

 - Bittersweet Ending: Sung is exposed as the murderer of Dexter Crowley and the one who orchestrated the murder of Brandon Grey, with strong hints that justice will be done following Sung's resignation.
 However, Decoy is dead, Trane has lost all of his friends and he Did Not Get the Girl.
-He is also homeless again thanks to the destruction of the abandoned art school and the destruction of his grandmother's block.
-Trane is Still Free, but alone.
+He is also homeless again thanks to the destruction of both the abandoned art school and his grandmother's block.
+Trane is still free, but alone.

 - Co-Dragons: Chief Hunt and Shanna Ray to Sung.